Qovery/qovery-chart-gcp/README.md

-# qovery-chart
-Self-Managed Qovery Helm Chart
+# Self-Managed Qovery Helm Chart for GCP

 Requirements
 - Having a GKE cluster using the default config and in particular: Public Cluster (we didn't test private but it should work if you have a NAT GW?), kube version <= 1.28